Buster Keaton: New studio, new problems

 When the studio began making talking films, Keaton was enthused about the new technology and wanted to make his next film, Spite Marriage, with sound.
 MGM refused, because the film was more valuable in silent form; it could be shown around the world in theaters that had not converted to sound.
 Also, soundstages were then at a premium, and MGM usually reserved them for dramatic productions.
-MGM also forced Keaton to use a stunt double during some of the more dangerous scenes, something he had never done in his heyday, as MGM wanted badly to protect its investment. "...stuntmen don't get you laughs," Keaton had said.
+MGM also forced Keaton to use a stunt double during some of the more dangerous scenes to protect its investment, something he had never done in his heyday: "Stuntmen don't get you laughs," Keaton had said.

 In the first Keaton pictures with sound, he and his fellow actors would shoot each scene three times: once in English, once in Spanish, and once in either French or German.
 The actors would phonetically memorize the foreign-language scripts a few lines at a time and shoot immediately after.
 This is discussed in the TCM documentary Buster Keaton: So Funny it Hurt, with Keaton complaining about having to shoot lousy films not just once, but three times.

 Keaton kept trying to persuade his bosses to let him do things his way.
-Production head Irving Thalberg would not permit Keaton to create a script from scratch because the studio had already purchased a stage property, Parlor, Bedroom, and Bath, at the suggestion of Lawrence Weingarten, who was Thalberg's brother-in-law and Keaton's producer.
+Production head Irving Thalberg would not permit Keaton to create a script from scratch because the studio had already purchased a stage property dating from 1917, Parlor, Bedroom and Bath, at the suggestion of Lawrence Weingarten, who was Thalberg's brother-in-law and Keaton's producer. ("We were desperate.
+We didn't know what to do," recalled Weingarten.)
 However, Thalberg did allow Keaton to stage the gags, including long stretches of pantomime, and agreed to send a crew to Keaton's own mansion for exterior shots.
-The film version was released as "A Buster Keaton Production" in 1931.
+Keaton's relative freedom during this project resulted in a better than usual film.
+"Apart from its exceptional quality," writes biographer James Curtis, "the big takeaway from Parlor, Bedroom and Bath was its extraordinary commercial success.
+Performing better at the box office than any of Keaton's other MGM talkies, it pulled in worldwide rentals of $985,000 [$20,694,850 in 2024].
+With a yield [net profit] of $299,000 [$6,281,990 in 2024], it became the most profitable of all of Buster Keaton's features, silent or sound."
+Curtis notes that it was also the only one of his MGM features that came in under budget and ahead of schedule.